behrouzhs/svdns/README.md

 ### A note for Windows users

-On Linux, gcc is enough for compiling and no extra configuration is needed.
-On Windows you may (or may not) need to configure some settings or paths.
-If you get error messages (related to compiler) while running the Python script, add an environment variable called `INCLUDE` and specify the path to the neccessary include directories that the compiler needs.
-In addition, add another environment variable called `LIB` and specify the path to the neccessary lib directories that the compiler needs.
+On Linux, __gcc__ is enough for compiling and no extra configuration is needed.
+On Windows, if you have Visual Studio installed you should be good to go.
+Otherwise, please install __Visual C++ Build Tools__.
+After that, you probably need to add the path to your cl.exe to the __PATH__ environment variable which in my computer is `C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\SDK\ScopeCppSDK\VC\bin`.
+After that, you may (or may not) need to configure some settings or paths again.
+If you get error messages (related to compiler) while running the Python script, add an environment variable called __INCLUDE__ and specify the path to the neccessary include directories that the compiler needs.
+In addition, add another environment variable called __LIB__ and specify the path to the neccessary lib directories that the compiler needs.
 In my computer they are as follows:

 * INCLUDE

-`C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\SDK\ScopeCppSDK\SDK\include\ucrt;<br/>
+`C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\SDK\ScopeCppSDK\SDK\include\ucrt;
 C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\SDK\ScopeCppSDK\VC\include;
 C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\VC\vcpackages\IntelliSense\iOS\OSS\musl-1.1.10\include;
 C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\VC\vcpackages\IntelliSense\iOS\OSS\musl-1.1.10\arch\x86_64`